-Score 7 The most important and high-prestige knowledge institutes (CPB, PBL, SCP) regularly publish comprehensive, timely and accurate data.
+The most important and high-prestige knowledge institutes (CPB, PBL, SCP and WRR) regularly publish comprehensive, timely and accurate data.
 Such information is used in the annual information packages that accompany parliamentary deliberation and decision-making on the national budget.
 Throughout the year, government provides topical information about issues pertaining to ministerial policy agendas on the government website.
 For politically engaged citizens, it is thus quite possible to be well-informed on government policies.
-In the Edelman Trust Index 2019, the Netherlands scored a relatively high and unchanged 54% for trust in government information.
+In the Edelman Trust Index 2019, the Netherlands scored a relatively high and unchanged 54 with regard to trust in government information, indicating an average "neutral" position falling between trust and distrust.
+Political parties sometimes openly express distrust in the numbers released by the high-prestige knowledge institutes if these contradict their policy preferences.